frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 **Type Name:** x-investigation-tool

-Investigation Tools are software that can be used by cyber investigators to perform digital forensic investigations.
-This CFO MUST NOT be used to characterize malware and SDO tools.
+Investigation Tools are software that can be used by cyber investigators to perform digital forensic investigations on artifacts, files, etc.

 ### Investigation Tool Specific Properties